yaowenqiang/advanced-git/NOTES.md

 + Packfiles are generated when
   + You have too many objects, during gc, or during a push to a remote

+Commit Object

+A Commit points to

++ a tree

+and contains metadata

++ author and committer
++ date
++ message
++ parent commit(one or more)

+References  - Pointers to commits